braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 #### Location Targeting

-To continue to collect users' _last known location_ when _approximate location_ is granted, your app will need to upgrade to the latest Braze iOS SDK.
+To continue to collect users' _last known location_ when _approximate location_ is granted, your app will need to upgrade to at least v3.26.1 of the Braze iOS SDK.
 Keep in mind that the location will be less precise, and based on our testing has been upwards of 12,000 meters (7+ miles).
 When using the _last known location_ targeting options in the Braze Dashboard, be sure to increase the location's radius to account for new _approximate locations_ (we recommend at least a 1 mile/1.6km radius).

-Apps which target iOS 14 that do not upgrade to the latest Braze SDK will no longer be able to use location tracking when _approximate location_ is granted.
+Apps that do not ugprade their Braze iOS SDK to at least v3.26.1 will no longer be able to use location tracking when _approximate location_ is granted on iOS 14 devices.

 Users who have already granted location access will continue to provide _precise location_ after upgrading.